7th Cavalry (film): Plot

-The Indians have made the land sacred ground and do not want to see the enemies they respected taken away from their burial site.
+The Indians have made the land sacred ground and do not want the enemies whom they respected taken from their burial site.
 A standoff develops as the cavalry insist on leaving the battleground with the dead officers' bodies.
-As the situation becomes tense Vogel is shot dead with an arrow whilst trying to escape.
-Then Custer's second horse (Dandy) appears – having been ridden out by a messenger who is unhorsed by an Indian scout away from the action – and is mistaken for Custer's dead horse (Vic) by the Indians.
-The bugler blows the call to charge and the horse gallops towards the cavalry's position.
+As the situation becomes tense, Vogel is shot dead with an arrow while trying to escape.
+Custer's second horse appears and is mistaken for Custer's dead horse by the Indians.
+The bugler blows the call to charge and the horse gallops toward the cavalry's position.
 The Indians believe that Custer's spirit has returned and allow the cavalry to leave the field.

-Back at the camp, Captain Benson is reconciled with his father–in–law, and salutes as a 35–star American flag is lowered.
+Back at the camp, Captain Benson is reconciled with his father–in–law and salutes as a 35–star American flag is lowered.